connelldave/botocove/README.md

 An IAM role session name that will be passed to each Cove session's `sts.assume_role()` call.
 Defaults to the name of the role being used if unset.

+`policy`: Optional[str]

+A policy document that will be used as a session policy in each Cove session's `sts.assume_role()` call.
+Unless the value is None, it is passed through via the Policy parameter.

+`policy_arns`: Optional[List[PolicyArn]]

+A list of managed policy ARNs that will be used as a session policy in each Cove session's `sts.assume_role()` call.
+Unless the value is None, it is passed through via the PolicyArns parameter.

 `assuming_session`: Optional[Session]